Mission Statement

 We are located in beautiful Flagstaff Arizona.

-Sunshine Rescue Mission Inc., (SRM), was formed in 1957 as a 501-(C)3, a para-church and community service organization.
+Sunshine Rescue Mission Inc., (SRM), was formed in 1957 as a 501-(C)3.
+We re recognized by the IRS as a Christian faith-based and charitable organization.
 It’s unique in that it is established to not only meet the physical needs of those who seek help, but to minister to their spiritual needs in the name of the Lord Jesus Christ.

 Local Churches, businessmen and individuals joined together to develop a soup kitchen in 1957 and then a small shelter in a renovated home on San Francisco St. In 1962 after a brick by brick building campaign the Sunshine Rescue Mission opened its doors on 124 S. San Francisco Street.
 The Mission served as a “mom and pop” rescue mission, housing men, women and children.
 (24 men and 12 women and children, plus 4-5 staff).